 Morning report

-WTI Crude down, Gold and Iron Ore up
+WTI Crude and Gold gained, Iron Ore dipped

 If you want to monitor price movements and follow key global indices, commodities and currencies on the go, the Forsyth Barr Investment Insights App is available for Apple and Android devices.